 My writing the last fortnight has been flowing, maybe because I have let go of the outcome.
 I need to turn up and write, and someone else can judge or do whatever they will with the words.
 I would never have been this confident in my first week on the programme.

 Last week signalled the beginning of school holidays.
 A holiday that has two of my children having birthdays and an influx of extra kids.
 Eleven to feed one night, and we live in the country!
 I was wondering how I would get my allotted words when Renée (my mentor) suggested we double my quota for the next three weeks.
 This was actually clever on her behalf because what I first thought was a daunting task seemed easy now she had doubled it.

-The end part of my novel (which is now nameless but I have a few ideas incubating) has plants woven through it.
-A reoccurring theme with the traditional Māori medicine is: the more you get to know the forest and all the trees and plants within, they’ll tell you everything you need to know.
+The end part of my novel (which is now nameless, but I have a few ideas incubating) has plants woven through it.
+A reoccurring theme with the traditional Māori medicine is that the more you get to know the forest and all the trees and plants within, they’ll tell you everything you need to know.

 I am trusting this to be true with the characters in my book.
 At the moment, Libby, my main protagonist, is sitting on the limb of a tree.
 I need to go and watch, sit with her a while, so I can see where she needs to go.